LIT-Protocol/jwt-verification-service/README.md

 # Lit JWT Verification Service

 This is a Cloudflare worker that has a single purpose: to verify Lit Network JWTs in environments where there is no other way to verify them.
 This includes places like PHP where there is no BLS signature library.
+You do not need to deploy your own worker, and are welcome to use ours at `https://jwt-verification-service.lit-protocol.workers.dev`.

 ## How to use